tailored-apps/GoodREST.IO/docs/QuickStart/index.md

 ```
 By this you're good with service message models which will be handled by service class:

+### Building service class which will handle request and response.
-5. Create service class `BarService.cs` under `Services` folder which will handle business logic and should look following:
+Create service class `BarService.cs` under `Services` folder which will handle business logic and should look following:
 ```
 using System;
 using Contoso.Foo.WebApi.Messages;